Landmark Myanmar Rohingya genocide case to open at UN’s top court

 landmark case accusing Myanmar of committing genocideagainst its minority Muslim Rohingya will open at the United Nations’ top court on Jan 12.

-It will be the first genocide case that the International Court of Justice (ICJ) will hear in full in over a decade.
+It will be the first genocide case that the International Court of Justice (ICJ) will hear in full in more than a decade.
 The outcome will have repercussions beyond Myanmar, likely affecting South Africa’s genocide case at the ICJ against Israel

 South Africa’s genocide case at the ICJ against Israelover the war in Gaza.